-The Graduate Affairs Committee will be comprised of the Director of Graduate Studies, the faculty Professional Development Coordinator, the faculty Graduate Admissions Coordinator, at least one representative from among the graduate student body (usually selected in consultation with the department's Graduate Student Association), and a departmental affiliate member, as needed The Graduate Affairs committee reserves the right to move into faculty-only executive session.
+The Graduate Affairs Committee will be comprised of the Director of Graduate Studies, the faculty Professional Development Coordinator, the faculty Graduate Admissions Coordinator, at least one representative from among the graduate student body, usually selected in consultation with the department's Graduate Student Association, and a departmental affiliate member, as needed.
+The Graduate Affairs committee reserves the right to move into faculty-only executive session.
+The Director of Graduate Studies will regularly hold meetings with the graduate students or their delegates.
+Students are also encouraged to raise any concerns they might have with the Director of Graduate Studies as the need arises.